 Afterbox was initially prototyped in February 2016 and is currently in a post-prototype, small closed beta.
 It has gone through numerous visual and structural overhauls since its inception.

 No. However, the Last Wills and Testaments within Afterbox are so long as the user has followed the in-app instructions and meets specific, personal requirements (notarization, state laws).

 It's absolutely understandable that the idea of "extending life" via further communications will not be appealing to everyone, whether it be religiously or morally.
 Despite Afterbox trying to paint the service in an innocent, non-intimidating light, ethical concerns will exist when tackling such a sensitive - oftentimes taboo - subject.

 While Afterbox is still growing and creating an identity for itself, it's difficult to give a definitive response at this time.
 However, for certain, the services Afterbox offer are being crafted with only the best intentions to alleviate some difficulties that arise post mortem (faced by the developers personally and others who have given voice to Afterbox).
 All features are optional, so users can perform actions they are comfortable with.
-For example, maybe one does not believe in the "Future Messaging" aspect of the application but sees value in convenient will and last testament creation.
+For example, maybe one does not believe in the Time Lock aspect of the application but sees value in convenient will and last testament creation.
 Similarly, perhaps one believes their passwords should never be inherited by anyone else, so the user decides they will use Afterbox solely to pass down wisdom to their grandchildren.

 Afterbox is a start up, so its future is unpredictable.
 While our team is passionate about this project and its efforts to succeed, it's a possibility that Afterbox may not be around forever.
 In the event that the service should close - as soon as the foreseeable future looks rocky in terms of sustainability - Afterbox will reach out to all members and provide them a convenient way to download all content they stored within their Afterbox so it can be rehosted elsewhere.